paulscherrerinstitute/bsreadrepeater/readme.md

 # Commands

-All commands are accessible by sending a zmq message to the `REP` socket at `CMDADDR`.
+All commands are accessible by sending a zmq message to the `REP` socket at `COMMAND_SOCKET_ADDRESS`.

 ## Add a source